Skip to main content

 Oral History Project

 Come share your story!
-The Alumni Oral History Project aims to better understand and share the history of Grinnell College by recording and preserving oral histories of the Grinnell College alumni community.
+The Alumni Oral History Project aims to better understand and share Grinnell College's history by recording and preserving the oral histories of our alumni community.
 Individuals or small groups are welcome.

 Please sign up during reunion registration if you are interested in participating.
 One representative may hold the reservation for a small group.
-In the week prior to your arrival on campus, Reunion Student Staff will contact you to schedule your specific half hour time slot.
-The Recording Studio is located on the lower level of Burling Library.
+Reunion Student Staff will contact you the week before your arrival on campus to schedule your specific half-hour time slot and arrange a meeting location.

 Interactive Projects